mmbman/Katagiri/1986-06-28-Turning-the-Three-Poisons-into-Wheels.md

 So Dogen Zenji and many teachers try to present this total picture of the one working with the whole universe.
 So if you see the one plum flower, immediately you can see the whole world working with this one plum flower, through his words.

+####

 Another example is, he says about everydayness, everyday mind.
 Everyday mind is what?
 Everyday mind.
 We know [it] pretty well.
 But he says, everyday mind is quite different from your understanding.
 He says everyday mind is always everyday mind throughout this world and the other world.
 Yesterday lept from that; today comes from that place.
 When you go, the whole world goes.
 When you come, the whole earth comes.
 The gate of this everydayness opening and closing at the moment.
 The gate of myriad, myriad beings are opening and closing at the moment.

 So you can’t know what it is, but if you read this in Japanese, it’s more beautiful, but when translated into English, maybe it’s not beautiful, but behind the words, my English terms, please understand what is everydayness.
 We don’t understand everydayness, but if you listen to this sentence in words, I think everydayness is something more than we have thought.
 Something exists with all sentient being simultaneously.
 Something like that.
 And then even though you don’t understand it, you are really captured by this statement.
 So you can memorize [it], naturally.
 If you read the wonderful statement written by whoever, naturally you are captured by the beautiful statement in words, even though you don’t understand it.
 This is important, because they always represent something as a whole, not the one particular thing.

 So, that is so-called *all are Buddha*.
 Everydayness is not something which you have believed through your experience, through you education, et cetera.
 It is nothing but the total picture of the Buddhas, with the universe.
 So everydayness is something cosmic, all the universe.
 This is everydayness.
 So we should receive it and use it, and also try to be present there, and constantly focusing on and aiming at it, moving toward that, day by day.
-This is called the wheel of great greed.

-So totally we should accept this everydayness.
-Something like this.
+This is called *the wheel of great greed*.
+So we should totally accept this everydayness.
 And then naturally you remember this statement; very naturally it gives lots of instructions to you.

-So this is one meaning.
+So this is one [aspect: the *wheel* of greed].

 #### 34:38